Discussion Groups & Journal Clubs

 The Biology Lecturers' Journal Club is a place for lecturer faculty within Biology to discuss issues of importance to NTT teaching faculty and relevant readings in the literature (selected by the organizers).
 We aim to increase awareness of pedagogy research, best practices in teaching, and to form a community of practice within the department.

-Karen and Mike commonly lead an informal 30-minute period where the lecturers socialize followed by a more structured 30- to 60-minute period where we discuss the pre-meeting reading(s).
+Karen commonly leads an informal 30-minute period where the lecturers socialize followed by a more structured 30- to 60-minute period where we discuss the pre-meeting reading(s).
 The organizers are generally there to maintain a balance of communication and to keep the meeting moving, while the participants often lead discussion.
 We maintain the additional 30 minutes for additional conversation, although this time is often more unstructured.

-Email either (or both) course organizers if you are interested in the journal club.
+Email Karen if you are interested in the journal club.
 We have maintained this as a space for lecturers to build a community, but we may open our meetings to non-lecturer faculty, postdocs, and graduate students if there is interest.